dsba-z/week18cpp2021-modelview/Tasks_1.md

 Edit data in `dataTable`, using the approach above with `setData`.
 Make sure you write the function `flags`.

 Check if you can edit the data through `QTableView`.

+## Task 5.
+Adding new rows.

+Make a new model class and check the option "Rows and columns can be added".
+Alternatively, use the code above in the section "Rows and columns can be added".

+Add a button that adds a new row to your data.
+Fill the new row with whatever you want, for example, constant strings.